-ReRAM Process Technologies—Enables a very unique, Physically Unclonable Function (PUF) capability, positioned to be a key security root-of-trust for next-generation systems by enabling more robust cryptography and chip-level “fingerprinting.”
+PUF Process Technologies—Enables a very unique, resistance-based, Physically Unclonable Function (PUF) capability in large addressable arrays, which is positioned to be a key hardware security root-of-trust for next-generation systems by enabling more robust cryptography and chip-level “fingerprinting.”

 Leading-Edge Technology Development—Provides access to BRIDG’s arsenal of semiconductor processing tools for photolithography, deposition, etching, doping, cleaning, metrology and testing.
 These numerous and diverse tools for chip production are the production backbone of the semiconductor industry and are each very complex machines by themselves.